 The cause of pain is thought to be degeneration of the collagen fibres close to the attachment to the heel bone.
-Plantar fasciitis is common in sportsmen/ women which involve running, dancing or jumping, in addition to other risk factors that include;
+Plantar fasciitis is common in sportspeople who run, dance or jump excessively.
+In addition to this, other risk factors for this condition include;

 - Age.
 Plantar Fasciitis is most common between the ages of 40 and 60.

 - Certain types of exercise.
 Activities that place a lot of stress on your heel and attached tissue — such as long-distance running, ballet dancing and dance aerobics — can contribute to an earlier onset of plantar fasciitis.

 - Faulty foot mechanics.
 Being flat-footed, having a high arch or even having an abnormal pattern of walking can adversely affect the way weight is distributed when you’re standing and put added stress on the plantar fascia.

 - Tight Calf Muscles.
 Lead to a prolonged or high velocity pronation or rolling in of the foot.
 This in turn produces repetitive over-stretching of the plantar fascia leading to possible inflammation and thickening of the tendon.
 As the fascia thickens it looses flexibility and strength.

 - Footwear.
 Excessive walking in footwear which does not provide adequate arch support has been attributed.